 A second channel for adding mass to a galaxy is through a merger with a nearby halo.
-These merger rates are also described (roughly) by the extended Press-Schechter formalism, and equation (9.25) implicitly includes such growth in the overall accounting.
+These merger rates are also described (roughly) by the extended Press-Schechter formalism, and equation (8.4) implicitly includes such growth in the overall accounting.
 However, the dynamics of such mergers differ greatly from smooth accretion.

 Mergers are often divided into two classes, depending on the mass ratio of the merging systems.
-Let $m_1$ and $m_2$ be the masses of the two systems, with $m_1 > m_2$ .
-Major mergers are usually defined to have a mass ratio $m_1/m_2 < 4$ .
-Such an interaction is quite dramatic, with so-called "violent relaxation" (due to time-varying gravitational potentials during the interaction) largely determining the structure of the resulting merger remnant, which may bear no resemblance to the merging galaxies.
+Let m_1 and m_2 be the masses of the two systems, with $m_1 > m_2$.
+Major mergers are usually defined to have a mass ratio $m_1/m_2 < 4$.
+Such an interaction is quite dramatic, and so-called violent relaxation (due to time-varying gravitational potentials during the interaction) largely determines the structure of the resulting merger remnant, which may bear no resemblance to the merging galaxies.
 (Indeed, the classical picture for the formation of elliptical galaxies is through major mergers of spirals.)
-Minor mergers, on the other hand, have $m_1/m_2 > 4$ .
-The second system then makes only a small perturbation on the first, and the remnant retains the overall structure of the more massive object.
+In minor mergers, the mass ratio $m_1/m_2 > 4$.
+The second system then imprints only a small perturbation on the first, and the remnant retains the overall structure of the more massive object.

-In particular, gravitational tides raised by mergers disrupt both the stars and gas inside the individual systems.
-The former can mix freely, but the latter collide via shocks, possibly triggering massive star formation over short timescales (typically a few dynamical times of the interacting galaxies).
-Such starbursts can be closely studied in nearby galaxies, and indeed often show evidence for strong gravitational perturbations.
-The rapid growth of high-redshift galaxies naively suggests that such starbursts may be very common in the early universe.
-However, mergers are difficult to model analytically, so they have most often been studied with numerical simulations.
-These show that equal mass mergers can enhance significantly the star formation efficiency over isolated systems when averaged over the merger time.
-129 Mergers can also funnel gas toward the center of the remnant galaxy, fueling any supermassive black hole there and triggering an AGN phase (see §7.5).
+In particular, gravitational tides raised by mergers disrupt both the stars and gases inside the individual systems.
+The former can mix freely, but the latter collide via shocks, possibly triggering widespread star formation over short timescales (typically a few dynamical times of the interacting galaxies).
+Such starbursts can be closely studied in nearby galaxies and, indeed, often show evidence for strong gravitational perturbations.
+The rapid growth of high-redshift galaxies naively suggests that such starbursts may have been very common in the early universe.
+Mergers are difficult to model analytically, so they have most often been studied with numerical simulations.
+These show that equal mass mergers can enhance significantly the star formation efficiency over isolated systems when averaged over the merger time.3 Mergers can also funnel gas toward the center of the remnant galaxy, fueling any supermassive black hole there and triggering an AGN phase (see §7.5).

-9.5.3 Disk Formation
+8.4 Disk Formation

 As halo gas cools, it loses the pressure supporting it against gravity and contracts to higher densities.
-This contraction continues until the gas reaches rotational support owing to its angular momentum.
+This contraction continues until the gas becomes rotationally supported by its own angular momentum.

-The net angular momentum J of a galaxy halo of mass $M_h$ , virial radius $r{\rm vir}$ , and total energy E, is commonly quantified in terms of the dimensionless spin parameter,
+The net angular momentum J of a galaxy halo of mass M_h , virial radius $r{\rm vir}$, and total energy E, is commonly quantified in terms of the dimensionless spin parameter

-$$\lambda \equiv J|E|^{1/2}G^{-1}M_h^{-5/2} \ . \tag{9.26}$$
+$$\lambda \equiv J|E|^{1/2}G^{-1}M_h^{-5/2} \ . \tag{8.5}$$

-Expressing the halo rotation speed as $V{\rm rot} \sim J/(Mr{\rm vir})$ and approximating $|E| \sim MV_c^2$ with $V_c^2 \sim GM/r{\rm vir}$ , we find $\lambda \sim V{\rm rot}/V_c$ , i.e. $\lambda$ is roughly the ratio of the actual rotation speed to the maximal value above which it would break up.
+Expressing the halo rotation speed as $V{\rm rot} \sim J/(M_h r{\rm vir})$ and approximating $|E| \sim M_h V_c^2$ with $V_c^2 \sim G M_h/r{\rm vir}$, we find that $\lambda \sim V{\rm rot}/V_c$, that is, λ is roughly the ratio of the actual rotation speed to the maximal value above which it will break up.

-After cooling the gas settles to a rotationally-supported disk.
-Let us write the disk mass as a fraction $\tilde{m}d$ of the halo mass and let the disk angular momentum be a fraction $\tilde{j}d$ of that of the halo.
-The scale radius of the disk is set by rotational support.
+After cooling, the gas settles to a rotationally supported disk.
+Let us write the disk mass as a fraction \tilde{m}d of the halo mass and let the disk angular momentum be a fraction \tilde{j}d of that of the halo.
+The size of the disk is set by rotational support.
 As a simple estimate, let us take an isothermal profile for the dark matter halo and neglect the self-gravity of the disk.
-We further assume that the disk has an exponential surface density profile, with $R_d$ the disk scale radius.
-The total disk mass is then $M_d = 2\pi \Sigma_0 R_d^2$ .
+We further assume that the disk has an exponential surface density profile, where R_d is the disk scale radius.
+The total disk mass is then $M_d = 2\pi \Sigma_0 R_d^2$.
 Because the circular velocity of an isothermal sphere is constant, the total angular momentum of the disk is